syaffers/visibiome/README.md

             'PASSWORD': 'syafiq123',
         }
         ...

+7. Edit `vzb/settings/<SETTING>.py` to include Redis server URL by editing the following line.
+Set `<REDIS_IP_ADDRESS>` to `127.0.0.1` for local redis.

+        ...
+        BROKER_URL = "redis://<REDIS_IP_ADDRESS>//"
+        ...

+8. Move the static files for live deployment (for `development` and `production` settings only, do not perform for `local` setting!)

+        $ python manage.py collectstatic --settings=vzb.settings.development

+9. Migrate and populate database.
+Clear (or delete) the current database to start with a fresh installation.

+        $ python manage.py migrate --settings=vzb.settings.<SETTING>
+        $ python manage.py loaddata initial.json --settings=vzb.settings.<SETTING>

+10. Create an admin account (optional, but useful!).
+Change `<SETTING>` to your current deployment settings

+        $ python manage.py createsuperuser --settings=vzb.settings.<SETTING>

 11. Download distance matrix files into the `staticfiles/data` directory (for local deployment, put into `app/static/data/` folder)